 Typing skills are especially important right now

-Schools closures around the world proved there is an even greater need for students and teachers to communicate through electronic means.
+Schools closures during the pandemic proved there is an even greater need for students and teachers to communicate through electronic means.
 This has further underscored the benefits of learning to type.
-Students need typing skills to communicate with teachers about schoolwork, complete online work, and participate in virtual learning activities.
+Students need typing skills to communicate with teachers about school work, complete online work, and participate in virtual learning activities.

 Promoting yourself as an online tutor